anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/API Gateway.md

 - [[Technical/DevOps/Azure/Az 204/Exam guide/API Management|API Management]] alike.
 - Handle different env.
 - Handle security (authentication and authorization).
+# Concepts
+- Callback URL: when  a new client is connected through a WebSocket connection, you can call integration in API Gateway to store the client's callback URL.
+You can then use that callback URL to send messages to the client from the backend system.
 # EndPoint types
 ## Edge-optimized (default)
 - For global clients.